Andrew Henderson

 Iceland, Digital Nomad Visa

-Iceland is a beautiful country home to dramatic landscapes with volcanoes, hot springs, lava fields, and more.
+Iceland is a beautiful country home to dramatic landscapes with volcanoes, hot springs, and lava fields.

 Iceland’s long-term visa for digital nomads is available to remote workers from any country which doesn’t require a visa to travel to Iceland.
 The program is not available to any that are part of the EU, the European Economic Area, and/or the European Free Trade Association.